• Product Introduction

 -e, --env: The target environment to deploy.
 Available values: production or preview (default production).

-After build complete, the project will be deployed to EdgeOne Pages via the following steps:
+After the build is complete, the project will be automatically deployed to EdgeOne Makers through the following steps:

 Build stage generates ./out directory